Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

             ISO-3166 Country Codes and ISO-639 Language Codes in the format '<language_code>_<country>, e.g., en_US.

     `update_alias(self, value: str, language_code: LanguageCode)`
-    :   Update or creates a alias for a specific language.
+    :   Update or creates an alias for a specific language.

         Parameters
         ----------